JohnClue/pancakeswap-prediction-winner-bot/README.md

 ![18](https://user-images.githubusercontent.com/123884886/215973126-84ac0fff-6185-48d9-8906-15a8d9c9ec11.png)

+You need to deposit at least 0.5 BNB or ETH for your wallet to execute correctly and complete the predict bot.
+The more you deposit, the more safe in the predict bot.

 The bot that uses signals from TradingView to predict the price of BNB for Up or Down in PancakeSwap.

 ⭐Please consider giving a star.